 What do you do with the poop after you pick it up?

-Our team scoops up the dog poop into a trash bag, ties the bag off tight, and disposes it in your trash can or a place you ask us to put it.
+Our team scoops up the dog poop into a trash bag, ties the bag off tight, and disposes it in your trash can or a place you ask us to put it on your property.
+If the scooper is unable to locate your trash can they will place the bag to the side of your garage.
+For sanitary reasons, we do not have our team take the dog waste with them.
 We can also double bag the waste upon request if your trash can is in an enclosed area and you would like to cut down on smell as much as possible!

 Do you work in inclement weather or on holidays?